Uprightbalance/highly-available-webapp-terraform/README.md

 # Highly Available Web Application on AWS (Terraform)

-This project provisions a **highly available, fault-tolerant web application architecture on AWS** using Terraform.
+This project provisions a **highly available web application environment on AWS** using Terraform.

-It demonstrates core AWS infrastructure concepts including VPC design, Auto Scaling, Load Balancing, IAM, and Infrastructure as Code (IaC).
+The goal is to demonstrate practical AWS fundamentals such as networking, load balancing, auto scaling, security, and Infrastructure as Code (IaC).

 ---

 ## 🏗 Architecture Overview

+The infrastructure consists of:

-- Custom VPC (10.0.0.0/16)
+- Custom VPC (`10.0.0.0/16`)
-- Multi-AZ public and private subnets
+- Public and private subnets across two Availability Zones
+- Internet Gateway for public access
-- Internet Gateway & NAT Gateway
+- NAT Gateway for outbound internet access from private subnets
 - Application Load Balancer (ALB)
-- EC2 Auto Scaling Group (private subnets)
+- EC2 Auto Scaling Group running in private subnets
-- Launch Template with user data
+- Launch Template with EC2 user data
-- IAM Role & Instance Profile
+- IAM role and instance profile for EC2
-- Apache web server serving content from GitHub
+- Apache web server serving a static page pulled from GitHub
-- Health checks via ALB
+- ALB health checks for traffic routing and fault tolerance
 ---

 ## 🔐 Security Design

+This setup follows common AWS security best practices:

-- ALB exposed to the internet (HTTP :80)
+- Only the Application Load Balancer is exposed to the internet (HTTP :80)
+- EC2 instances do not have public IP addresses
-- EC2 instances are **not publicly accessible**
+- Traffic to EC2 instances is restricted to the ALB security group
-- ALB → EC2 traffic controlled via security groups
-- IAM role attached to EC2 for secure AWS access
+- IAM roles are used instead of static credentials
-- Private subnets use NAT Gateway for outbound access only
+- Private subnets access the internet only through a NAT Gateway

 ---